-In times of economic uncertainty, institutional hiring committees tend to rely more on network-based recruitment along with gendered and racialized stereotypes on competence and productivity.
-[Take more time to explain Kim here – since it is my model article it should be very clear what the data, sample, timeframe, method, findings, conclusions, and limitations] Kim et al. (2021) conducted a quantitative analysis of the diversity of new faculty before and after the Great Recession, finding an overall decline in tenure-track hires which disproportionately affected Black, Hispanic, and Asian American scholars.
-Research-intensive universities (R1) experienced the greatest revenue loss among U.S. universities during the Great Recession, due to their dependency on state and federal grant funding.
-During the recession, all six minority groups included in the study (Black, Hispanic, and Asian men and women) saw the biggest proportional declines in hiring in R1 schools while white women and men saw the biggest gains.
-To explain this, the authors concluded that institutions facing financial pressures may prioritize cost-cutting measures that negatively affect the recruitment of women and racial minority faculty.
-These findings highlight how budgeting constraints due to broader economic uncertainty can contribute to the underrepresentation of faculty of color, regardless of whether the university seeks to have a more diverse faculty.

-Political factors such as legislative representation and state partisan control also shape racial and gender diversity in academia.
+Political factors such as legislative representation and state partisan control may shape racial and gender diversity in academia.
 As the proportion of Black and Hispanic state legislators increases, so too does minority enrollment in public universities within those states (Hicklin and Meier 2008).
 Further, public universities in states with Republican-controlled governments tend to have lower representation of women and racial minorities among their faculty compared to institutions in Democratic-led states (Hicklin and Meier 2008; Ortega 2020; Taylor et al. 2020).
 This dynamic can be partially explained by the relationship between state partisan control and appropriations to post-secondary education.
 The strength of the Democratic Party in the state executive and legislative branches is associated with higher levels of state appropriations to higher education, which can in turn support the recruitment and retention of diverse faculty (Dar and Lee 2014; McLendon, Hearn, and Mokher 2009; Ortega 2020).
-This relationship, however, appears to be conditioned by by factors such as political polarization and economic conditions, with the positive effect of Democratic control diminishing as these contextual variables become more pronounced.
+This relationship, however, appears to be conditioned by factors such as political polarization and economic conditions, with the positive effect of Democratic control diminishing as these contextual variables become more pronounced.

 Finally, faculty diversity can be impacted by emergent national or global crises, such as the COVID-19 pandemic.
 The economic downturn prompted by the pandemic led many institutions to implement hiring freezes and budget cuts, which stalled efforts to diversify faculty and reduced opportunities for women and racial minorities to enter or advance within academia (Flaherty 2024).
 The pandemic caused not only an economic recession but also widespread closings of schools and a transition to virtual schooling.
 These conditions impacted women, especially women of color, disproportionately due to the gendered division of household labor and childcare responsibilities.
 Shouldering the majority of housework and childcare, including supervising children attending school virtually from home, leads to reduced research productivity for women faculty compared to their male colleagues (Malisch et al. 2020).
 For example, one recent study has identified a widening gender gap in journal article submissions in some fields due to the COVID pandemic (Amano-Patiño et al. 2020).
 In turn, women faculty were more likely to make use of tenure clock extensions which decrease long-term earning potential, preclude women faculty from leadership positions requiring tenure, and reduce the likelihood of achieving tenure (Malisch et al. 2020).